Jbachtiger/ci-pp5-gamer-verse-drf-api/README.md

 ### Resources
 - The Code Institute DRF-API walkthrough was used as a guide on how to build a DRF-API
 - Slack Community
+- Kevin at Code Institute for PEP8 validator instructions

 ### Acknowledgements
 - My partner for her patience and continuing support